openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - if second approach is followed, there will be only 4 replicas.
 If 5th one, either R4 or R5 connects, it need to become healthy before getting added to to list.
 This would be time consuming.

+#### Do we need to pass available_replica_id_list to istgt during scaledown
+This is needed to identify the replica which needs to be disconnect as part of replica scaledown.

 ### Low Level Design for add/migrating replica
 Current code takes care of reconstructing data to non-quorum replica once it